binipringle/crim-outline/index.md

   Judgement: order of Appellate Division reversed, dismissed counts of the indictment reinstated.

+If Prof K were paranoid about Prof M shooting him, and Prof M pulled out a toy gun and he freaked out and killed her.

   S 35.00 Justification; a defense.
     In any prosecution for an offense, justification, as defined in sections 35.05 through 35.30, is a defense.